CheshtaArora87/sample2/README.md

 ## Description
 The Connector Library is designed to be added as a dependency to other microservices.
 It provides centralized validation of the configDefinitions provided by a service at their startup and publishes them to a RabbitMQ queue.
 This allows the Configuration Service to update and manage configuration definitions dynamically.

-The library ensures that:
-- Microservices register their configuration definitions on startup.
-- Validation occurs before publishing to prevent missing or incorrect definitions.
-- Configuration fetch requests are validated at runtime, ensuring that a service can only use a configName if it has provided a definition for it on startup.
+### Features
+- Automatic Validation: Ensures that services provide correctly structured configuration definitions.
+- RabbitMQ Integration: Publishes validated configurations to RabbitMQ for dynamic updates.
+- Runtime Validation: Ensures that services use only those configurations they have registered.
+- Logging & Debugging: Includes structured logging with Trace-ID & Correlation-ID for better tracking.

 ## Dependencies
 - `Java` - 17